 Maison de Urushi

-by Maison de Urushi Project (directed by Shozo Kitaoka and Hayato Otani), since 2010.
+Maison de Urushi Project, directed by Shozo Kitaoka and Hayato Otani (2010)

 - Maison de Urushi online: Site

 Review: A place that shows what can be done with traditional urushi lacquer in the contemporary world.
 I love how traditional techniques are applied to the modern world this way.
 This project has a lot to bring.
-It’s the kind of place that shows how revitalization can go through other means than just tourism, for example mixing arts, crafts, local culture.
-However, for reasons I’m not aware of, the place is nowadays only used during the Setouchi Triennale which is a shame (between 2010 and 2013 it seemed to really start developing something permanent on the island, but for some reasons, it didn’t work out – I’m sure that if they tried again it would work this time, the island is a different place nowadays).
+It’s the kind of place that shows how revitalization can go through other means than just tourism, for example mixing arts, crafts, and local culture.

 ⭐⭐⭐⭐